Willie Jefferson

-Willie Hebert Jefferson III (born January 31, 1991) is a Canadian football defensive end for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
-Jefferson is a 3-time Grey Cup champion, winning his first ring at the 103rd Grey Cup with Edmonton in 2015.
-He then won the 107th and 108th Grey Cups when his Blue Bombers defeated the Hamilton Tiger-Cats 33–12 in 2019, and then again in 2021, 33-25.
-He was named the CFL's Most Outstanding Defensive Player in 2019 with the Bombers, and is a three-time CFL and CFL West All-Star.
-Jefferson played college football at Stephen F. Austin University, he has also been a member of the Houston Texans, Edmonton Eskimos, Saskatchewan Roughriders, and Washington Redskins.
+Willie Hebert Jefferson III (born January 31, 1991) is an American professional football defensive end for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+Jefferson is a three-time Grey Cup champion, winning with the Edmonton Eskimos in 2015 and twice more with the Blue Bombers in 2019 and 2021.
+He was named the CFL's Most Outstanding Defensive Player in 2019 with the Bombers, and is a six-time CFL All-Star and seven-time CFL West All-Star.
+He has also been a member of the Houston Texans, Buffalo Bills, Washington Redskins, and Saskatchewan Roughriders.
+Jefferson played college football for the Stephen F. Austin Lumberjacks and Baylor Bears.

-Early years
+Early life

-He attended Ozen High School.
+Jefferson attended Ozen High School.
 He was selected to the 4A all-state second-team in his senior year in high school.
 He was selected to the First-team All-District 20-4 and Port Arthur News Super Team while at high school.

 College career

-He started his career as a wide receiver at Baylor University but was kicked off of the team after he and teammate Josh Gordon were found asleep in Jefferson's car at a local Taco Bell with marijuana in the car.
+Jefferson started his college football career as a wide receiver for the Baylor Bears in 2009 and moved to tight end for the 2010 season.
+However, he was dismissed from the team in October 2010 after he and teammate Josh Gordon were found asleep in Jefferson's car at a local Taco Bell with marijuana in the car.
 Jefferson, who was driving, was kicked off the team due to it being his second violation.

-He transferred to Stephen F Austin and was named 2011 Southland Conference Newcomer of the Year in his Junior season.
+Jefferson transferred to Stephen F. Austin University to play for the Lumberjacks and was named 2011 Southland Conference Newcomer of the Year in his Junior season.
 He led the Southland Conference in sacks with 16.
 He was selected to the Sports Network All-America second team, Phil Steele's Magazine All-America third team.

 Professional career

 Houston Texans

-On April 27, 2013, he signed with the Houston Texans as an undrafted free agent following the 2013 NFL Draft.

-The Texans released Jefferson, along with two others players, on October 21, 2013 for unspecified violations of team rules prior to a game in Kansas City.
+On April 27, 2013, Jefferson signed with the Houston Texans as an undrafted free agent following the 2013 NFL draft.
+He appeared in six games for the Texans before being released on October 21, 2013, for unspecified violations of team rules prior to a game in Kansas City.

+Buffalo Bills

+After sitting out the remainder of the 2013 NFL season, Jefferson signed a reserve/future contract with the Buffalo Bills on January 16, 2014.
+However, he was released less than two months later on March 3, 2014.